 Treating Gum Disease Early

 If you have been diagnosed with gum disease, do not give up hope.
 Gum disease is effectively treated and controlled when caught early enough, and with regular maintenance, its progression can be stopped in its tracks.
-Dr. George Evans Sr., Dr. Kira Evans, Dr. George Evans Jr., and Dr. Nathaniel Fogel will thoroughly explain all of your options for gum disease treatment.
+Dr. George Evans Sr., Dr. Kira Evans, and Dr. George Evans Jr. will thoroughly explain all of your options for gum disease treatment.
 His nurturing and comforting chair-side manner will ensure your treatments with us are as pleasant as possible.

 Gum Disease Treatment at Our Office